 Alternatively, if you’d rather use a custom image that you’ve created yourself, click on upload.

 And thats it!
-You can now control the image that your viewers are seeing before they play your video production, rather than relying on YouTube or Vimeo to choose the right image.
+You can now control the image that your viewers are seeing before they play your video production, or join a live streaming session, rather than relying on YouTube or Vimeo to choose the right image.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience more effectively by using video.